aosabook/500lines/pedometer/chapter.md

 ## Parsing Input Data

-Let's look at what our input data will look like.
-The sample data we'll be using here is data collected by an iPhone aceelerometer.
-Let's assume that to start out, our program will only take data in the separated format:
+The sample data we'll be using here is data collected by an iPhone.
+Let's look at what our input data will look like in each format.

+### Combined Format
+The first, more rudimentary data format we'll accept is in the combined format.
+Data in the combined format is simply total acceleration in the x, y, z directions, over time.

+$x1, y1, z1;...xn, yn, zn;$

+Let's look at what this data looks like when plotted.
+Below is a small portion of data, sampled 100 times per second, of a person walking with an iPhone in a bag on their shoulder.

+TODO: Add plot.

+### Separated Format

+The second data format we'll accept is user acceleration in the x,y,z directions separated from gravitational acceleration in the x,y,z directions, over time:

 $x1_{user}, y1_{user}, z1_{user}|x1_{gravity}, y1_{gravity}, z1_{gravity};...xn_{user}, yn_{user}, zn_{user}|xn_{gravity}, yn_{gravity}, zn_{gravity};$

-The data we get from the iPhone is user acceleration in the x,y,z directions along with gravitational acceleration in the x,y,z directions at points in time.

 Let's look at what this data looks like when plotted.
 Below is a small portion of data, sampled 100 times per second, of a person walking with an iPhone in a bag on their shoulder.

 TODO: Add 2 plots, one for x,y,z user and one for x,y,z gravity.

+### Making Sense of Data

-Currently, we have user andd gravitation acceleration, both in x,y,z directions.
-Although we can start to see a pattern, we don't have enough, yet, to count steps.
+Looking at our plots, we can start to see a pattern, but we don't have enough, yet, to count steps.

 We need to do 3 things to our input data: